 How to Do a Balance Transfer the Smart Way

-We all want an shorter, easier financial to-do list, and the right balance transfer promotion can help you achieve this by consolidating multiple balances into just one.
-More importantly, it can save you a considerable amount in interest payments when executed correctly.
+The right balance transfer promotion can help you get your debts under control.
+You'll consolidate multiple balances into just one, which makes managing your bills easier.
+Plus, it can save you a considerable amount in interest payments when done correctly.

 Step 1: Find the Best Deal

-• Annual fee: A new card’s annual fee can eat into your savings from the promotional APR.
+• Annual fee: A new card’s annual fee can eat into your savings.

 • Promotion length: Most balance transfer promotions last from 12 to 21 months.